ArrayMy/backup_system/README.md

 *destpath*: Target backup folder

-*fileType*: The type of backup， it's usual .dat
+*fileType*: The type of backup, it's usual .dat

 *cycleTime*: Meaning it will backup every x hours

-*loop*: Meaning open backup loop， if it's 0.
+*loop*: Meaning open backup loop, if it's 0.
 It's meaning just backup one time.

 *blackList*: It's meaning it will not backup some folders